arbor-sim/arbor/doc/fileformat/cable_cell.rst

 .. label:: (decorations [...def:paint/place/default])

-   This defines a decor object with zero or more paint, place or default expressions in any order.
+   This describes a decor object with zero or more paint, place or default expressions in any order.
    For example:

    .. code:: lisp